 The Oogieloves Get Families Dancing

-Once upon a recent Monday morning, a crowd of adults and kids gathered in a Dallas movie theatre to experience what creators are calling “a unique, interactive movie experience” designed for “young children and the adults who love them.”
-It’s The Oogieloves in the Big Balloon Adventure (opening in limited release August 29) and it’s not your standard kiddie film.
+Once upon a recent Monday morning, a crowd of adults and kids gathered in a Dallas movie theatre to experience what creators are calling "a unique, interactive movie experience" designed for "young children and the adults who love them."
+It’s The Oogieloves in the Big Balloon Adventure and it’s not your standard kiddie film.

-Before this preview began, wee ones were taken off to a supervised craft and snack area while adults listened to the film’s creator Kenn Viselman and writer Scott Stabile (but mostly Kenn).
-For a man who prides himself on making “a real G movie” that models good behavior, Viselman’s talk was decidedly rated R, with f-bombs dropping left and right.
+Before the screening began, wee ones were taken off to a supervised craft and snack area while adults listened to the film’s writers Kenn Viselman and Scott Stabile (but mostly Kenn).
+For a man who prides himself on making "a real G movie" that models good behavior, Viselman’s talk was decidedly R-rated.
 However, the content—if not the vocabulary—of his talk was parent-pleasing.
 Viselman is the man behind the Teletubbies’ western hemisphere success and the marketing guru behind Thomas the Tank Engine and Eloise, so he clearly knows his stuff.
 As most parents put their kids in front of the TV at some point, Viselman’s goal is to give them healthier choices.
 The Oogieloves were created with a child’s best interests in mind, giving them something to do as well as watch.

 Which brings us to the interactive aspect of the movie.
 Once the kids joined adults in the theater and the film began, it was clear this was not a "sit down and be quiet" kind of experience.
 The story is about a surprise birthday party the Oogieloves (Goobie, Zoozie and Toofie) and friends are trying to throw their friend Schluufy the Pillow.
 When J. Edgar (he’s a vacuum cleaner, get it?) loses the five magical balloons meant to be Schluufy’s gift, the Oogieloves set out to retrieve them.
 Each time they find a balloon, there's a sing-a-long and a dance number that everyone in the audience is invited to join in.